Kaisaan/lostkefin/README.md

 - To build from Google sheets, run `2b Patch ISO from sheets.bat` (Windows) or `2b Patch ISO from sheets.sh` (Linux/Mac OS)

 # Hacking Notes
-- See [scriptFormat.md](https://github.com/Kaisaan/lostkefin/blob/main/scriptFormat.md) for all information about the game's script system
+- See [scriptFormat.md](https://github.com/Kaisaan/lostkefin/blob/main/scriptFormat.md) for all documented information about the game's script system
+- See [kscript.md](https://github.com/Kaisaan/lostkefin/blob/main/kscript.md) for information about the kscript file format
-- See [graphicsFormat.md](https://github.com/Kaisaan/lostkefin/blob/main/graphicsFormat.md) for all information about the game's graphics formats
+- See [graphicsFormat.md](https://github.com/Kaisaan/lostkefin/blob/main/graphicsFormat.md) for all documented information about the game's graphics formats
 - The game's base pointer is $FFF80 meaning all pointers in `SLPM_663.60` are calculated as `(True offset) + $FFF80`
 - Music files are in PSF2 format in the form of `.hd` (header), `.bd` (header), and `.sq` (sequence) files
 - See my [notes file](https://github.com/Kaisaan/lostkefin/blob/main/notes.txt) for more terribly organized notes